puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-access-old-edge.md

 ## How operating system (OS) changes are triggered

-After the systems are fully updated and the stable channel of the next version of Microsoft Edge is installed, the following registry key and value is set:
+After the systems are fully updated and the Stable channel of the next version of Microsoft Edge is installed, the following registry key and value is set:

 - Key: `SOFTWARE\Microsoft\EdgeUpdate\ClientState\{56EB18F8-B008-4CBD-B6D2-8C97FE7E9062}`
 - Key value: `BrowserReplacement`